 A doctoral student cannot accumulate more than 2 incompletes at any given time while completing a graduate plan of study.
+Please also see ASU's policy: Incomplete grade policy https://students.asu.edu/forms/incomplete-grade-request

 - a.
-If a student accumulates 2 or more incompletes at any given time, the student will be placed on academic probation and receive a deficiency notice from the Graduate Committee in Family and Human Development. - b.
+If a student accumulates 2 or more incompletes at any given time, the student will be placed on academic probation and receive a deficiency notice from the Director of Graduate Studies. - b.
 The student will be required to complete all incompletes within one semester.
-Any appeals to modify the length of time to complete the incompletes must be submitted in writing to the FHD Graduate Committee.
-Appeals must be approved, in writing, by the instructing faculty member who assigned the incomplete grade before the appeal will be considered by the Graduate Committee. - c.
-If the student fails to complete all incompletes within the required time frame, the student will receive a letter from the Graduate Committee notifying him/her that he/she will be recommended for withdrawal from the Program.
+Any appeals to modify the length of time to complete the incompletes must be submitted in writing to the Director of Graduate Studies.
+Appeals must be approved, in writing, by the instructing faculty member who assigned the incomplete grade before the appeal will be considered by the Director of Graduate Studies.